 As noted above, the Company has a measurable objective for the composition of the Company's Board of no less than 30% of each gender.
-In addition, it is the Company's intent long term to move towards the 40:20:20 model (40% men, 40% women, 20% open) to further solidify the Company's aim of diversity of gender in workplace leadership.
+In addition, it is the Company's intent long term to move towards the 40:40:20 model (40% male, 40% female, 20% any gender) to further solidify the Company's aim of diversity of gender in workplace leadership.